Bobcat: Description

 The face appears wide due to ruffs of extended hair beneath the ears.
-Bobcat eyes are yellow with round, black pupils.
+Bobcat eyes are yellow with black slit pupils.
 The nose of the bobcat is pinkish-red, and it has a base color of gray or yellowish- or brownish-red on its face, sides, and back.
 The pupils widen during nocturnal activity to maximize light reception.
 The bobcat has sharp hearing and vision, and a good sense of smell.
 It is an excellent climber and swims when it needs to, but normally avoids water.

 The adult bobcat is 47.5–125 cm long from the head to the base of its distinctive stubby tail, averaging 82.7 cm; the tail is 9 to 20 cm long.

 Its "bobbed" appearance gives the species its name.

 An adult stands about 30 to 60 cm at the shoulders.

 Adult males can range in weight from 6.4–18.3 kg, with an average of 9.6 kg; females at 4–15.3 kg, with an average of 6.8 kg.
 The largest bobcat accurately measured on record weighed 22.2 kg, although unverified reports have them reaching 27 kg.
 Furthermore, a June 20, 2012, report of a New Hampshire roadkill specimen listed the animal's weight at 27 kg.
 The largest-bodied bobcats were recorded in eastern Canada and northern New England, and the smallest in the southern Appalachian Mountains.

 Consistent with Bergmann's rule, the bobcat is larger in its northern range and in open habitats.
 A morphological size comparison study in the eastern United States found a divergence in the location of the largest male and female specimens, suggesting differing selection constraints for the sexes.

 Skeletal muscles make up 58.5 % of the bobcat's body weight.
 At birth, it weighs 9+1/2 to 12 oz and is about 10 in in length.
 At the age of one year, it weighs about 10 lb.